Khizary/Mecanum-Camera-Rover/README.md

 Rotation Buttons: 0 or 1

 Notes:
-- lower baudrate for esp32cam to arduino transmission seems more robust with no functional loss.
+- lower baudrate for esp32cam to arduino transmission (softwareserial read on arduino) seems more robust with no functional loss.
-- do not send uodate over serial in main loop for esp firmware: causes issues with data segmentation probably because it is too fast.
+- do not send update over serial in main loop for esp firmware: causes issues with data segmentation probably because it is too fast.
 - power esp32cam with external source instead of Uno to avoid brownout

  Enjoy.